 Service to the profession

 Professional service contributes to the development of academic communities and the functions valued in scholarly research.
-Because of my interests in doing research about Latin America I helped develop two international communities of Latin American scholars.
+Because of my interests in doing research about Latin America and more importantly to bring the contributions of scholars from the region, I helped develop two international communities of Latin American scholars:

 Here is a sample of the service that I have provided to my academic community